fiesta-cfd/fiesta/README.md

 ```
 With no options, Fiesta will be built with CPU support.
 Use '-DCUDA=on' for nvidia GPUs.
 Use '-DOPENMP=on' for openMP support on CPUs.

 If desired, specify an installation directory with '-DCMAKE_INSTALL_PREFIX=/path/to/install'.
+If not specified, the executable will be built in the build directory.

 Build the code:
 ```
 make -j
 ```
-or
+or, if an installation directory was specified
 ```
 make install -j
 ```

-The resulting executable is statically linked, so there is no need to keep the third party libraries in the path, e.g.  "export LD_LIBRARY_PATH" is not necessary.

 ### Run an interactive job
 Copy a sample input file to a scratch directory.

 ```
-cd /your/users/scratch/directory
+cd /lustre/scratch3/turquoise/<moniker>
-mkdir fiesta-test && cd fiesta-test cp ~/fiesta-dev/fiesta/test/ideal_expansion_3D/fiesta.lua .
+mkdir fiesta-test && cd fiesta-test cp ~/fiesta-dev/fiesta/test/ideal_expansion_2D/fiesta.lua .
 ```

 Edit the 'fiesta.lua' file to change the number of mpi processes for 4 GPUs.  e.g.:
 ```
 procsx = 2
 procsy = 2
-procsz = 1
 ```

 Then run the code with: